Total positivity in exponential families with application to binary variables: Totally positive exponential families

 Each facet of $\cC$ corresponds to one of the $J_{ij}$'s being zero; c.f.
 Remark~\ref{remark_polyhedral}.
-Equivalently, each facet consists of members in the $\mtp$ exponential family that satisfy the conditional independence relation $X_i\indep X_j|X_{V\setminus \{i,j\}}$.
+Equivalently, by the Hammersley-Clifford theorem, each facet consists of members in the $\mtp$ exponential family that satisfy the conditional independence relation $X_i\indep X_j|X_{V\setminus \{i,j\}}$.
 The dual cone of $\cC$ is given by